Billy McKinney Player Props: Yankees vs. Astros

 Billy McKinney At The Plate

-- McKinney is batting .227 with three doubles, a triple, six home runs and 10 walks.
+- McKinney is hitting .218 with three doubles, a triple, six home runs and 10 walks.

+- In 20 of 36 games this year (55.6%), McKinney has reached via hit, and that includes multiple hits twice.

-- In eight games this season (22.9%), McKinney has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (22.2%), McKinney has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 13 times this year (37.1%), including one multi-run game.
+- He has scored at least once 13 times this season (36.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.